MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/reference/events/grid-onrecordselect.md

 ---
 # Grid OnRecordSelect event (Client API reference)

-The `OnRecordSelect` event occurs when a single row (record) is selected in the editable grid.
+The `OnRecordSelect` event occurs when a single row (record) is selected in an editable grid.
 This event doesn't occur if a user selects different cells in the same row, or selects multiple rows.

 ## Example: Override the default open behavior in model-driven grids

 When you want to customize the way that a table record opens from the [Power Apps grid control](../../../../../maker/model-driven-apps/the-power-apps-grid-control.md), you can control how this opens with a JavaScript function associated with the grid `OnRecordSelect` event.

 The following example ensures that the record opens using the form specified `pageInput` `formId` value using the [Xrm.Navigation.navigateTo](../Xrm-Navigation/navigateTo.md) method.
+Note that in this example the form and grid must belong to the same entity.

 ### Step 1: Create a web resource